reedpen/simon/README.md

 be sure to store login information in secure cookies using middleware makes it easy to secure information again, using environment variables to secure your information is very important
+# Things I learned WS
+the npm provided websocket package allows for us to enable peer communication on the site, this can be limited in scope javascript code allows the developer to control websocket functionality